Show summary Hide summary

 Variants of the last name Zieme

-Famous personalities bearing the name Zieme
+Known personalities bearing the name Zieme

 How to search for ancestors bearing the name Zieme?

-You can also explore military registers and old electoral lists that sometimes provide unexpected details.
+You can also explore military registers and old electoral lists which sometimes provide unexpected details.
 And since the name could have Germanic roots, taking a look at regions near Germany or even Switzerland can be clever.

 Some intriguing figures about the name Zieme